yanchen-7/Cloud-2006/README.md

 # Big Data Recommendation Engine

-This add-on introduces a low-cost, batch recommendation pipeline using Amazon EMR (Hadoop + Spark), S3, EventBridge Scheduler, and Athena.
+This add-on runs a low-cost, batch recommendation pipeline using Amazon EMR (Hadoop + Spark) and EventBridge Scheduler.
+It now reads clicks directly from RDS and writes recommendations back to MySQL.

 Data flow:
-- S3 `raw/` → EMR Spark job → S3 `curated/recommendations/` (Parquet)
+- RDS `clicks` → EMR Spark job → RDS `recommendations`
-- Athena Workgroup + Table for ad-hoc queries
 - EventBridge runs daily at 1 AM SGT (17:00 UTC) and submits the Spark step to EMR

 What was added (no changes to existing infra):